gaudiatech/pyved-engine/docs/GameTutorials/Platformer.md

 - `World.py` : This file will have your entity creation in the game world.

+When testing that demo, at any time you can press ESCAPE to quit the demo.

-So let's jump right into it, and make our first feature, a **jetpack** for our player !
+So let's jump right into it, and add our first extra- feature!

-## First step : Jetpack creation !
+What if we give a **jetpack** to our player?!

+## Step 1.
+All I want is a Jetpack!

 Let's make your first feature :